 Istanbul is famous for shoe cleaners who usually “hunt” near the main tourist routes.
 They “accidentally” drop a brush naturally in the sight of tourists expecting someone to pick it up.
 And, of course, there is always a tourist who falls for this trick trying to help by picking up the brush and giving it to a cleaner.

 You don’t want to pick that brush!
 It is a trap!
 After you let the cleaners know he dropped a brush, he’ll do his best to impose an unnecessary shoe shine on you and then, in the end, ask for an incredibly high amount of money for it.
 In case you don’t pay or if you argue, he can attack and forcefully take your money.

 Stay away from shoe cleaners and don’t do anything when seeing them drop a brush or any other item.

-Alright, so this is my list of 29 ultra-practical travel tips for Istanbul.
-Knowing them will help you master the art of Istanbul travel and plan an amazing Istanbul vacation!
-If you found this post even a little bit helpful, then don’t forget to pin it to read later!
+Alright, so this is my list of 45 ultra-practical travel tips for Istanbul.
+They are meant to answer a lot of questions and help make your Istanbul trip more enjoyable.
+Knowing them will help you master the art of Istanbul travel and plan an amazing vacation!

 And then if you are looking for more Istanbul travel advice, I have a load of it here!